 Within these groups are even smaller groups.
-Clearly, fat is more complex than we think.
-In order to understand how fat plays a role in our nutrition, it’s important to learn about each type of fatty acid and determine whether or not it is beneficial in our diets.
+Fat is more complex than we think.
+It’s important to learn about each type of fatty acid and determine whether or not it is beneficial to our diets.

-Ensuring we’re getting all the “good” fat we should without unknowingly taking in the “bad” fat along with it is key in making friends with fat.
+Ensuring we’re getting all the “good” fat we should without unknowingly taking in the “bad” fat along with it is key to making friends with fat.

 Monounsaturated Fatty Acids

-Considered one of the good guys, monounsaturated fatty acids are found in abundance in nuts, seeds, avocados, oils like sunflower, olive, and canola, and peanut butter.
+Considered one of the good guys, monounsaturated fatty acids are abundant in nuts, seeds, avocados, and vegetable oils like sunflower, soybean, and canola, and olive oil.

 Polyunsaturated Fatty Acids

 You’re likely very familiar with this family of fatty acids.
-The polyunsaturated fats include both omega-3 fatty acids and omega-6 fatty acids.
-These fatty acids (specifically, alpha-linolenic acid and linoleic acid) are both essential, which means our bodies need them to function properly, but our bodies cannot make them on their own.
+Polyunsaturated fats include both omega-3 fatty acids and omega-6 fatty acids.
+These fatty acids— specifically, alpha-linolenic acid (ALA) and linoleic acid — are essential, which means our bodies need them to function properly, but our bodies cannot make them on their own.
 We have to get these fatty acids from our food.